sourcehut-mirrors/chawan/README.md

 Some parts of the specification have not been implemented yet.
 These are:

-* document.write
 * SVG script element

-...and anything else we might have forgotten about.
-Support for these features is planned, even if source code comments say otherwise.
+Support for this feature is planned.

 Other, non-standard-related tasks (in no particular order):